 Ameland is a West Frisian island, off the northern coast of the Netherlands.
-Consisting mostly of dunes and white sandy beaches, Ameland island is attracting tourists from all over the Netherlands and Germany.
+Consisting mostly of dunes and white sandy beaches, Ameland Island is attracting tourists from all over the Netherlands and Germany.

 Table of Contents

-- Things to do in Ameland
+- Things to Do in Ameland Tips

-- Best hotels in Ameland
+- Best Hotels in Ameland

-How to get to Ameland from the mainland
+How to Get to Ameland From the Mainland

 The ferry leaves almost every hour and the faster one can get you there in roughly 20 minutes.
 If you chose to bring your car you’ll have to stick with the normal ferry service, which takes around 50 minutes.

 Ameland does have a very small airport so you could also reach the island via airplane.